Created and published on 27 April 2018

-Bubble or not, the Bitcoin speculation have made us hear controversial statements from 'distinguished and fancy' people which assert that it will worth a million ---> John McAfee: $1mn by 2020 or I'll eat my D
+Bubble or not, the Bitcoin speculation has made us hear controversial statements from 'distinguished and fancy' people who assert that it will be worth a million ---> John McAfee: $1mn by 2020 or I'll eat my D

 .
 As one of its consequences, attacks abusing server vulnerabilities for cryptomining are growing with the crypto currencies popularity as well.

 dose, I found a Trend Micro blog

 mentioning a couple of security issues of a NoSQL service that have been exploited by some "wannabe but not on my pc"

 Monero miners.
 The targeted service was the 'relaxing' Apache CouchDB

 The two vulnerabilities which have been exploited are:

 The first one permits an attacker to create an admin user on the database remotely by sending a crafted JSON message.
 After being created, the user will have the maximum privileges on the database.
 I've developed a simple python PoC for Exploit-DB

 After finding a vulnerable server, it's possible to execute the python exploit which creates an administrative user in the database.
 Here you can find the exploit options to achieve the vulnerability exploitation.